Doprez/StrideTerrainEditor/README.md

 * Download the source and extract somewhere.
 * The Stride version used is 4.1.
 Make sure you open the project in the Stride Studio under that version.
 Unfortunately, version 4.2 seems to introduce some problems that I wasn't able to solve (or maybe it was just me...).
 So upgrade to 4.2 at your own risk.
-* If you have trouble with the project compiling in Visual Studio (VS), clean the solution and rebuild.
+* If you have trouble with the project compiling in Visual Studio (VS), clean the solution and rebuild (a few times).
+* Make sure you open the project with the Stride editor and Stride version 4.1.
+If an item gives an error that it is not found, note the location and fix any broken references.
 * If all goes well, open the editor either through Stride Game Studio or from VS.
 * Note the following:
   * There are default settings for many parameters of the Editor GUI that can be changed in the file ![TerrainEditorView.cs](https://github.com/Idomeneas1970/Stride-Terrain-Editor/blob/main/StrideTerrainEditor/TerrainEditorView.cs) .